 Rules

-Rules are accessibility requirements for digital properties.
+Rules are accessibility requirements for digital assets.
 They’re created based on success criteria from the Web Content Accessibility Guidelines (WCAG).

-Rules tell you what elements of your digital property might create accessibility issues and guide you toward fixing them.
+Rules tell you what elements of your digital asset might create accessibility issues and guide you toward fixing them.

-In the platform, we scan and evaluate digital properties against rules to find those potential accessibility issues.
+In the platform, we scan and evaluate digital assets against rules to find those potential accessibility issues.
 Each violation of a rule is called a finding.

 Findings